Summer is the perfect time to travel, explore and serve.

 Photos from France:

 June 21 - July 26, 2018 | 5 Weeks

 Our five-week program in Spain offers intermediate to advanced level high school Spanish language students the opportunity to live, study, and travel in Spain.
 Students reside with families in La Coruña, Spain (Galicia), take courses in Spanish Art and Architecture, Spanish Civilization, and either Spanish Literature or Spanish Grammar, conducted exclusively in Spanish, and visit local cultural and historical sites.
 The final week of the program, with excursions to Salamanca, Segovia, Toledo, and Madrid is designed as an integral part of the experience and an extension of the classroom.
 Daily immersion in Spanish studies and in the routines of life in La Coruña, and on excursion allows participants to improve their knowledge of Spanish language and culture, and to gain self-confidence, and a better understanding of themselves as global citizens.
 Successful completion of Summer Study Abroad in Spain will fulfill the contemporary global studies graduation requirement for Choate students.

-The Ghana program is marked by two and one-half weeks of cultural immersion, the opportunity to build relationships and gain experience in a classroom setting.
+The Ghana program is marked by 2.5 weeks of cultural immersion, the opportunity to build relationships and gain experience in a classroom setting.
 Students learn about the intersection of education and poverty eradication.
 The program’s service project offers an authentic solution to a real problem faced by Heritage Academy.
 The trip is made up of two parts:

 - Teaching classes to middle school children at Heritage Academy in Breman Essiam, Ghana

 - A service project that benefits the school.
 The group resides in a rented guest house in Ajumako, a nearby town.